 Based on information from FactSet Research Systems, Inc. and other public sources, Lazard reviewed, among other things, the enterprise value of each of the Selected Companies as a multiple of such company's projected EBITDA for the calendar year ending December 31, 2014.
+Based on its professional judgment and experience, Lazard considered that EBITDA multiples were the appropriate metrics to use for companies in this industry, and did not refer to P/E multiples in its analysis.
 The results of the analysis were as follows:

-Selected Company Enterprise value EBITDA CY2014E
+Selected Company Enterprise Value (in millions) Enterprise Value/ EBITDA CY2014E

-Fresh Del Monte 7.3x
+Fresh Del Monte \$ 1,797 7.3x

-Chiquita Brands 6.5x
+Chiquita Brands 1,086 6.5x

-Fyffes 4.0x
+Fyffes 207 4.0x

 Mean 5.9x

 Median 6.5x

-Based on the foregoing calculations and Lazard's professional judgment, Lazard applied EBITDA multiples of 6.5x to 7.5x to Dole's 2014 estimated EBITDA to calculate an implied equity value per share range, in each case using the Management 5-Year Projections, the Management High Case and the Special Committee Upside Case.
-Such range was determined by Lazard after reviewing the foregoing public company benchmarks and concluding, based on its professional judgment, after taking into consideration the mean and median multiples set forth above as well as the high to low range of multiples of such benchmarks, that the selected range would be reasonable as applied to Dole.
+Based on the foregoing calculations and Lazard's professional judgment and experience after taking into account the observed data, Lazard applied EBITDA multiples of 6.5x to 7.5x to Dole's 2014 estimated EBITDA to calculate a range of implied enterprised values for Dole, in each case using the Management 5-Year Projections, the

+Management High Case and the Special Committee Upside Case.
+Such range was determined by Lazard after reviewing the foregoing public company benchmarks and concluding, based on its professional judgment and experience, after taking into consideration the mean and median multiples set forth above as well as the high to low range of multiples of such benchmarks, that the selected range would be reasonable as applied to Dole.

+Lazard then calculated a range of implied equity values per share for Dole by subtracting Dole's net financial debt, and by taking into account certain pro forma adjustments as well as an after-tax present value of Dole's non-core assets (as described above under "Opinion of Financial Advisor to the Special Committee - Summary of the Valuation of Dole").
 The results of the analysis implied an equity value per share range for Dole of \$9.31 to \$10.91 using the Management 5-Year Projections, \$9.95 to \$11.64 using the Management High Case and \$11.05 to \$12.89 using the Special Committee Upside Case.